wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 image: /assets/2021/07-google-season-of-docs-guide/guide.webp
 ---

-[Google Season of Docs](https://developers.google.com/season-of-docs) is an annual program organised by Google.
+[Google Season of Docs](https://developers.google.com/season-of-docs) is an annual program organized by Google.

 Here is the related blog: